tyrneh/options-implied-probability/README.md

 Pull requests welcome!
 Reach out on GitHub issues to discuss design choices.

 Join the [Discord community](https://discord.gg/pWVrmQWk) to share ideas, discuss strategies, and get support.
 Message me with your feature requests, and let me know how you use this.

+# Current Roadmap

+Convenience features:
+- integrate other data vendors (Alpaca, Deribit) for automatic stock and crypto options data fetching

+Algorithmic improvements:
+- implement no-arbitrage checks
+- fit IV smile using SABR model
+- infer forward price using a band of near-ATM option-pairs, rather than the one nearest pair
+- American-option de-Americanisation module
+- full term-structure surface (`RNDTermSurface`)
+- Research in conversion from risk-neutral to physical probabilities

+The list describes potential features and research directions; it is neither exhaustive nor a prescribed implementation schedule.